-Technical staff should be proficient in the operation and maintenance of scientific instrumentation and other equipment.
-Technical staff should take an active role in the preparation and delivery of laboratory practice sessions and projects.
+Technical staff should be suitably qualified and trained and proficient in the operation and maintenance of scientific instrumentation and other equipment.
+Technical staff should take an active role in the preparation and delivery of laboratory practice sessions and projects and practice sessions and projects.